Generalizing Score-based generative models for Heavy-tailed Distributions

-For the purpose of theoretical analysis, following common practice, we may rely on either the Euler–Maruyama scheme \cite{gao2025wasserstein, silveri2025beyond} or the Exponential Euler–Maruyama scheme \cite{conforti2023kl, strasman2025analysis}.
-Remarkably, in the VE setting these two schemes coincide, allowing for a unified treatment of the KL bound.

-\paragraph{Score approximation and discretization. } By replacing the real score function $\nabla \log \pforward{T - t}$ using a trained neural network $s_{\theta}(T- t,\cdot)$, we introduce the discretized backward dynamics
+In practice, $\mudata$ is unknown and only i.i.d. samples $\{\state_0^i\}_{i=1,...,\ndata} \sim \mudata$ are available, rendering analytical formulas for both the score and the terminal distribution $\pforwardx{T}$ inaccessible, and the backward SDE \cref{eq:VE_back_sde} must be solved numerically.
+For the purpose of theoretical analysis, we may rely on either the Euler–Maruyama scheme \cite{gao2025wasserstein, silveri2025beyond} or the Exponential Euler–Maruyama scheme \cite{conforti2023kl, strasman2025analysis}.
+In the VE setting these two schemes coincide, allowing for a unified treatment of the KL bound. \paragraph{Score approximation and discretization.} By replacing the real score function $\nabla \log \pforward{T - t}$ using a trained neural network $s_{\param}(T- t,\cdot)$, we introduce the discretized backward dynamics